jeremy-dolan/jd-reference/jd-markdown.md

     - nest lists by indenting
     \- escape - to start lines with -

+---

 ### Horizontal Rule

 Three or more asterisks (***), dashes (---), or underscores (___)

+***

+### Line breaks

+Two or more spaces at the end of a line yield a line break.
+It is
+mildly
+frowned upon

 ---

-### Line breaks

-Use two or more spaces
-at the end of a line for a line break
-like this

 # Extended Syntax

+DANGER!
 Not all Markdown applications support these elements.

-~~struck~~ text   # both VSC and GH?
-~struck~ text     # GH only?

-### Table
+### Struck text

+~~struck text~~ - Both VSCode and GitHub render text bracketed by \~\~ as struck, but GitHub also strikes text backeted by single tildes.

+✅ GitHub
+✅ VSCode

+---

+### Tables and column alignment

 Three or more hyphens to create each column’s header.
 Optionally, colons in the hyphen sequence specify alignment for the column.
 This can help: